ClearIAS has conceptualised the TTT Approach to clear IAS – which includes 3 Ts – Text-books, Test Series, and Techniques.

 For success in any sphere of work, you need to invest in the right tools.

-What are the tools to succeed in the UPSC Civil Services Examination (CSE) – the exam that should be passed to get the coveted government posts like IAS, IPS, IFS etc?
+What are the tools to succeed in the UPSC Civil Services Examination (CSE) – the exam that should be cracked to get the coveted government posts like IAS, IPS, IFS etc?

 Have you ever thought in this direction?

-As an IAS aspirant, what are the tools in which you invested your time and money?
+As an IAS aspirant, what are the tools in which you should invest your time and money?

 Are you just using the free or pirated materials of various coaching centres – now available online?